cloud-mlops/fine-tuning/serving/README.md

 1. Server metrics: LLM inference servers vLLM provides workload-specific performance metrics.
 GKE simplifies scraping and autoscaling of workloads based on these server-level metrics.
 You can use these metrics to gain visibility into performance indicators like batch size, queue size, and decode latencies

-In case of vLLM, [production metrics class](https://docs.vllm.ai/en/latest/serving/metrics.html) exposes a number of useful metrics whch GKE can use to autoscale inference metrics on.
+In case of vLLM, [production metrics class](https://docs.vllm.ai/en/latest/serving/metrics.html) exposes a number of useful metrics whch GKE can use to autoscale inference workloads.

 ```
 vllm:num_requests_running : Number of requests currently running on GPU.